 There are many products and techniques available for patients who want to achieve a brighter smile, and with so many options available, it can be difficult to choose the method that is right for you.
 The best way to begin any teeth whitening regimen is to schedule an appointment and talk to your doctor about the differences between in-office professional whitening and at-home whitening.
-At Windmill Family Dental, we offer three main methods of whitening: in-office treatment, custom trays with bleach to take home, and pre-fabricated trays with bleach inside.
+At Windmill Family Dental, we offer two main methods of whitening: custom trays with bleach to take home, and pre-fabricated trays with bleach inside.
 Each option works great, so if you are interested in bleaching, feel free to come by and chat with us to find which method is best for you!

 At-Home Teeth Whitening

 Tray bleaching is a type of professional whitening that uses custom-made trays and whitening gel only available through a dentist.
 The whitening gel is placed in custom-fitted trays that fit perfectly over your teeth.

 As the peroxide in the gel breaks down, hydroxyradicals help whiten stained teeth.
 Unlike strips, this process whitens all your natural teeth and may contain ingredients intended to provide maximum comfort.
 At-home professional tray whitening generally takes ten to 14 days, although you may notice results in as little as three to five days.

 Paint-On Teeth Whiteners

 There are many over-the-counter teeth whitening options.
 One type of readily accessible whitening product is commonly referred to as a “paint-on” teeth whitener.

 Paint-on whiteners can be purchased over the counter and generally are less expensive and less effective than whitening strips or professional options.
 Paint-on teeth whiteners consist of a gel that is applied to the tooth using a small brush.